BCDA-APS/epicsEdgeRoboArm/docs/source/examples/2016_open_house/index.rst

    * libusb-1.0.0
    * libusb-1.0.0-dev

-The IOC must be run by the root user.
+The IOC *must* be run by the root user to communicate through the USB port.
-The Python GUI can be run by the *pi* user.
+The Python GUI can be run by the *pi* user
+(it communicates with the EPICS IOC using EPICS Channel Access protocol).
-Both of these are started by cron tasks that run every minute.
+Both of these are started by cron tasks.
-Each cron task checks to see if the task is not already running and that appropriate resources are available (IOC: the USB from the robot is plugged in and the robot arm is powered on, GUI: the IOC is started).
+Each cron task checks every minute to see if its assigned process is not already running and that appropriate resources are available:

+  * IOC: the USB from the robot is plugged in and the robot arm is powered on
+  * GUI: the IOC is started

 note: The GUI task is not starting from its cron task.
-The startup script must be run manually.
+The startup script must be run manually (see :ref:`start.GUI.manually`).

 --------------